 Summary

-While you can produce good PCBs, it is easy to miss some manufacturing and design defects if you use traditional inspection methods that don’t go below the surface.
+While you can produce good PCBs, it is easy to miss some manufacturing and design defects if you use traditional inspection methods that don’t go below the surface of pcb manufacture.
 Therefore, you must apply PCB X-ray inspection to ensure the final batch is defect-free.

 Back to top: PCB X-Ray Inspection